By owais ahmad

 A legal statement said that crypto assets ‘have all of the indicia of property’, which would grant them a similar legal standing.
 The panel elaborated …

 The decision has been lauded by industry observers as it will serve as a foundation for the mainstream adoption of crypto assets and smart contracts in the UK.
-Additionally the clarification could provide a strategic advantage to blockchain startups operating in the country.
+Additionally, the clarification could provide a strategic advantage to blockchain startups operating in the country.

-Government backed industry initiative, Lawtech, is part of the UK Jurisdiction Task Force that made the announcement.
+The government-backed industry initiative, Lawtech, is part of the UK Jurisdiction Task Force that made the announcement.
 Director of the Lawtech Delivery Panel, Jenifer Swallow, added;

 “It is great to see the adaptability of our common law system to fast-changing technology, demonstrated in this landmark legal statement from the UKJT.
-Tech Nation is excited to work with the Lawtech Delivery Panel on leading initiatives such as this, to support business growth, clarity in law and the evolution of new tech.”
+Tech Nation is excited to work with the Lawtech Delivery Panel on leading initiatives such as this, to support business growth, clarity in the law, and the evolution of new tech.”

 She continued to state that the worldwide smart contract market is expected to reach $300 million by 2023, and the World Economic Forum predicts 10% of global GDP will be stored on the blockchain by 2027.
 Panel chair, Christina Blacklaws, was equally enthusiastic about the classification of crypto assets;